VCDBN/prog6221-part-2-ST10083156/README.md

 ##App usage
 The application is coded in C# and runs on the visual studio 2002 IDE.
 Once the download of Visual Studio 2022 is complete, you will need to open the project in the IDE.
 This can be done by opening Visual Studio and selecting "Open existing project" and thereafter selecting the project name RecipeAppPart2.
 Once open, the IDE will show you all the backend code for the program.
-All you are required to do is to
+All you are required to do is to location the green arrow at the top of the IDE that is located next to the name of the project.